RobMeades/ioc-client/README.md

 You now have proven cellular connectivity.

-# Web Server Setup
+# Web Server Installation
 I set up web server with the thought that I might want to control the Raspberry Pi that way.
 Install `nginx` with:

 `sudo apt-get install nginx`

 Enter the local IP address of your Raspberry Pi into a browser and you should see the default `nginx` page with "Welcome to nginx!" on the top in large friendly letters.

-# Incoming Connections Over Cellular
+# Making Incoming TCP Connections Over Cellular
 There is a remaining issue in that cellular networks won't generally accept incoming TCP connections.
 The trick to fix this is, of course, another SSH tunnel but this time the other way around, where the tunnel listens for TCP connections on the remote machine and forwards them to the Raspberry Pi.

 The command you want will be of the following form: